 Step 7: Full Pull-ups

 Once we’ve put it all together it’s time to attempt a full repetition.
 Starting in a dead or active hang position pull your chest to the bar.
 Once the chest comes in contact with bar, return to the start position.

 Bonus Step: Weighted Pull-Ups

 Once you’ve mastered full pull-ups, it’s time to add weight.
 Starting with a small weight (1-2kgs) start by completing small amounts of sets and reps.
 You can use a rep scheme like Dan John’s rule of 10 to begin.
-Don’t over do it as sometimes you may develop things like golfers elbow due to the increased load.
+Don’t overdo it as sometimes you may develop things like a golfers elbow due to the increased load.

 Good things take time.
-Focus on ruthless execution on the basics of pull-ups, getting or maintaining a healthy bodyweight and building strength in other movements to improve confidence and competence under tension and you will be giving yourself the best chance possible for success.
+Focus on ruthless execution of the basics of pull-ups, getting or maintaining healthy body weight and building strength in other movements to improve confidence and competence under tension and you will be giving yourself the best chance possible for success.

 Ready to start your pull-up journey?
-Join our community here.
+View our training options here.